 Drive–in movies are making a comeback, but here’s a different spin on the idea — host a family dive–in movie night.
 Grab some snacks, pull up a pool float, and get ready to watch a movie under the stars.
 A dive-in movie on a warm summer evening will create a childhood memory your kids will carry with them for a lifetime.
 No pool?
 Grab your lawn chairs, and use your garage door to project the movie on a white sheet or tarp.

 Take a scenic Sunday drive

-Remember being a kid and getting forced to go on Sunday drives around the country?
+Remember being a kid and getting forced to go on Sunday drives around the countryside?
 (No?
 Just me?)
 Well, this is a great way to pass the time and create memories!

 My parents used to take me and my sisters on long back road country drives, looking at old abandoned farmhouses, and sometimes even venturing into them.
 (If you try this, please beware of rotted floorboards and wild animals lurking in dark corners.
 They may not make for the best memories!)
 All warnings aside, the point is, you never know what you might encounter on the road less traveled.

 Plan an at–home spa day with tips from this article.
 Included are recipes for DIY face and body scrubs and other ways to indulge yourself from the comfort of your home.
 We could all use some relaxation right about now!

 If you had plans to go to Italy and learn all about the local cuisine, you can still cook up a feast in your own kitchen.
 Neapolitan pizza, homemade pasta, and gelato?
 Bring it on, and release your inner chef for the evening.

 If you have access to a body of water, you’re looking at endless opportunities for a fun family daytrip filled with water activities.
 Bring stand-up paddleboards, kayaks, canoes, or just your swimsuits for some good old-fashioned lakeside fun.
 Sandwiches and cold drinks packed into the cooler can make for a very relaxing day at the lake or river.